paqman85/txtjokes/README.md

 # TxtJokes
 ## A Django Twilio Application on Heroku with Docker and Pipenv

 This project is built with Django and Bootstrap 4.
 This project uses pipenv and docker as virtual environments.
-TxtJokes was created for the twillio hackathon and uses twillio to send sms messages, and twilio sendgrid for the authentication emails.
-This project hows how to use Twillio technology for a basic django application.
+TxtJokes was created for the twilio hackathon and uses twilio to send sms messages, and twilio sendgrid for the authentication emails.
+This project hows how to use Twilio technology for a basic django application.
 Please feel free to expand upon the project. :)

 The demo of the project will be active for a short time on <a href="txtjokes.herokuapp.com">txtjokes.herokuapp.com</a>.